“We need to put monitoring tools at the center of everything, so Africa’s most important resource—smallholder farmers—can thrive.”

 Vital Signs is led by Conservation International in partnership with the Earth Institute, Columbia University and the Council for Scientific and Industrial Research in South Africa.

-Vital Signs implementation partners are the Tanzania Forest Conservation Group (TFCG), the Council for Scientific and Industrial Research (CSIR) Ghana, the AfricaInnovations Institute (AfrII) in Uganda, and the Wildlife Conservation Society.
+Vital Signs implementation partners are the Tanzania Forest Conservation Group (TFCG), the Council for Scientific and Industrial Research (CSIR) Ghana, the AfricaInnovations Institute (AfrII) in Uganda, and the Wildlife Conservation Society in Rwanda.